-- It is prudent for self-funded and flex-funded health plans to have a Contingency Reserve, otherwise known as excess loss reserve, to absorb financial strain brought about by adverse claims experience.
-This covers the risk of claims exceeding expected claims targets used in the underwriting rate setting process. - Contingency reserves allow SFHSS to establish a budget based on a predetermined funding level and maintain that structure regardless of claims experience level. - As stated in Policy 210, having a contingency reserve serves the same purpose as external stop loss insurance, and therefore external stop loss insurance will not be purchased except where required by the health plan. - Blue Shield of California requires \$1 million per covered life large claim pooling in the Access+ and Trio HMO plans.
+- It is prudent for self-funded and flex-funded health plans to have a Contingency Reserve, otherwise known as excess loss reserve, to absorb financial strain brought about by adverse claims experience. - A contingency reserve covers the risk of claims in excess of the expected claims target used in the underwriting rate setting process. - Contingency reserves allow SFHSS to establish a budget based on a predetermined funding level and maintain that structure regardless of claims experience level. - Having a contingency reserve serves the same purpose as external stop loss insurance, and therefore external stop loss insurance will not be purchased except where required by the health plan.